ArchiDAO/ArchiDAONFT/README.md

 * OnChain-
 Polygon TestNet

-code all parameters of the NFT onChain coinvert into BASE64 - (Base64 is a group of binary-to-text encoding schemes that represent binary data) render the NFT in .svg - This allows to render directly onchain data-
+- possibility of encoding all parameters of the NFT onchain with base 64 (not the recomended solution): code all parameters of the NFT onChain coinvert into BASE64 - (Base64 is a group of binary-to-text encoding schemes that represent binary data) render the NFT in .svg - This allows to render directly onchain data-